 Where do I tattoo?

-I mostly tattoo out of my shop, Modern Body Art in Birmingham UK but also the occasional convention and guest spot.
-Either sign up to my mailing list (I promise not to spam you) or check my Instagram and Twitter for more up to date info on this kind of thing.
+Until the end of September 2021 I will still be tattooing from my shop Modern Body Art in Birmingham UK.
+From November 2021 I will be tattooing from a private studio in South Birmingham.
+In normal times I sometimes do the odd convention or guest spot.
+You can sign up to my mailing list (I promise not to spam you) or check my Instagram and Twitter for more up to date info on this kind of thing.

 How can I get tattooed by you?

 I LOVE to tattoo any thing organic/natural; birds, animals, flowers, skulls, portraits and faces, or figures.
 I will work from tiny up to larger scale stuff (sleeves, back pieces etc), and I don’t mind black and grey or colour.
-I will occasionally do cover-ups but very rarely re-works.
+I will do cover-ups (if it is realistically possible) but not re-works.

 I don’t like to tattoo non-natural/man-made things such as pocket watches, headphones, turntables, compasses, architecture etc as they don’t work very well in my style.

 Can I send you pictures of what I want?

-I prefer it if people don’t send too many, and ideally none of tattoos by other people.
+You can but I prefer it if people don’t send too many, and definitely none of tattoos by other people.
 I really want to focus on my own work and style and not get distracted by photos of other tattoos (especially ones not by me), or other reference images.
 Everything I design and tattoo will be in the style of what you can see in my portfolio, I don’t copy other people’s tattoos or artwork.

 How booked are you?

 I don’t book more than 3 months in advance.
 For example, on January 1st I would open up March for appointments, then February 1st, I open up April etc etc. This seems to work ok and I usually have enough spaces for people to get in with me.

 How much do you charge?

 Simply put, I am about average for a decent tattooist outside of London.
 But I do work quite quick compared to most tattooists so be aware, not all day session or hourly rates are created equally

 How do I book in?